withtally/gov_deployer/README.md

     # vdelay is 100 blocks
     # period is 45818 blocks
     # fraction is 60
-    # threshold is 100 ( I recommend putting a threshold in accord to your bussiness)
+    # threshold is 100 ( I recommend putting a threshold in accord to your business)
 ```

 Deploy the following contracts: